-Croatia, Germany, Netherlands, Belgium, France, UK and Italy participated in the ECVM study (EUPAS39798)5, where recruitment commenced.
-Recruitment and follow-up of first vaccinees were continued as part of the CVM study, using either their own system (Croatia and Germany) or the Lareb (Netherland pharmacovigilance centre) Intensive Monitoring (LIM) app^{4,5}.
+Croatia, Germany, Netherlands, Belgium, France, UK and Italy participated in the ECVM study (EUPAS39798), where recruitment commenced.
+Recruitment and follow-up of first vaccinees were continued as part of the CVM study, using either their own system (Croatia and Germany) or the Lareb (Netherland pharmacovigilance centre) Intensive Monitoring (LIM) app.
 The Netherlands commenced on 01/02/2021 while Italy, France and the UK initiated their recruit on 9 June, 14 June and 23 June 2021 respectively.
-Recruitment in Belgium commenced on 13 July 2021.
+Recruitment in Belgium commenced on 13/07/2021.

-For the German SafeVac 2.0 platform,^{4,5} the study commenced on 27 December 2020, and questionnaires were sent after the receipt of each dose at 0-6-24 hours, 3-7 days, 2-3-4 weeks, and 6-12 months.
+For the German SafeVac 2.0 platform, the study commenced on 27/12/2020, and questionnaires were sent after the receipt of each dose at 0-6-24 hours, 3-7 days, 2-3-4 weeks, and 6-12 months.
 A questionnaire on concomitant medications and risk factors was sent to participants following the completion of the initial questionnaire or when a participant leaves the study before completion (12 months).

-Agency for Medicinal Products and Medical Devices of Croatia (HALMED) used the web-based application OPeN (Online Platform for Electronic reporting of adverse drug reactions) to collect data in Croatia. ^{4,5} Data collection commenced on 15 February 2021.
+Agency for Medicinal Products and Medical Devices of Croatia (HALMED) used the web-based application OPeN (Online Platform for Electronic reporting of adverse drug reactions) to collect data in Croatia.
+Data collection commenced on 15/02/2021.
 Questionnaires were sent after receipt of the first does at day 0, 7, 30, and month 3, 6, 9.
 Croatia's participants were able to continuously report and update ADRs within the Croatian application and participants received reminders at specific moments (day 21, 91, 112, 140, 182), enquiring whether they have experienced a new ADR.
-Throughout the study additional questions were added for participants to answer.
-Questions related to the second dose were made available in the app on day 30 after the first vaccination.

-4 Raethke, Monika, Ruijs, Loes, Schmitz, Jasper, Perez-Gutthan, Susana, Droz, Cécile, Siiskonen, Satu Johanna, Klungel, Olaf, & Sturkenboom, Miriam.
+&lt;sup>4 Raethke, Monika, Ruijs, Loes, Schmitz, Jasper, Perez-Gutthan, Susana, Droz, Cécile, Siiskonen, Satu Johanna, Klungel, Olaf, & Sturkenboom, Miriam.
 (2022).
 Early Covid-19 Vaccine Monitor: Final Report for Early Cohort Event Monitoring of Safety of COVID-19 Vaccines.
 Zenodo. https://doi.org/10.5281/zenodo.7128737